lupyuen/lupyuen.github.io/src/serial.md

 # UART With Interrupts

-TODO
+Earlier we saw UART with Polling, and how inefficient it can get.
+Now we talk about __UART with Interrupts__ and how we...

--   Attach Interrupt Handler
+-   Attach a UART Interrupt Handler

--   Enable Interrupt
+-   Enable Interrupts

--   Handle Interrupt
+-   Handle Interrupts

+_Does NuttX use UART Polling or Interrupts?_

 NuttX uses both Polling-based UART and Interrupt-driven UART.
 NuttX OS writes __System Logs__ (`syslog`) the UART Polling way...